Sheikhharis50/django-template/README.md

 > Sheikh Haris Zahid

 Template for django to boost the project creation.
+Please Fork before using it, Thanks.

 ## Features
 - Poetry for Dependcies managment.